- WEBSITE POLICY

 g) Soliciting, panhandling, petitioning, and gambling are prohibited at all times in and around the Library.

 h) Sleeping in or around the Library is prohibited.

 i) Restrooms may not be used for bathing, laundering, loitering, sexual activity, drug use, nor any other unintended use.
 Illegal activity of any kind will be reported to law enforcement.

-a) Eating and drinking are not allowed.
+a) Eating is not allowed.
 Covered drinks are allowed except at Library computers.

 b) Children may not be left unattended in the Library for any length of time.
 Library staff are not able to supervise or monitor children.
 Parents or guardians are responsible for the supervision and behavior of their children in the Library at all times.